truenas/middleware/docs/userguide/index.rst

 *test3*) and two groups (
 *1* and
 *2*) have been created, with group 1 consisting of one CHAP user and group 2 consisting of one mutual CHAP user and one CHAP user.
-Click an authorized access entry to display its Edit and Delete buttons.
+Click an authorized access entry to display its "Edit" and "Delete" buttons.

 **Figure 11.7b: Viewing Authorized Accesses**